-The 4mm-sieve fraction will be used for comparison with the 4mm fraction of the Van Veen grabs.
-This will be processed in exactly the same way as that of a 4mm-sieve fraction taken with a grab.
-Again, either Procedure One or Two can be used as long as all of the data for species diversity and estimation of production is provided (see Section 1.5.4).

-• 'Gear type' should be recorded as BCO for Box Core samples.
+The 4mm-sieve fraction will be used for comparison with the 4mm fraction of the Van Veen grabs and so should be processed in exactly the same way as that of a 4mm-sieve fraction taken with a grab.
+Again, either Procedure One or Two can be used as long as all of the data for species diversity and estimation of production is provided (see Section 6.5.1.2.4).
+'Gear type' should be recorded as BCO for Box Core samples.

-1mm sieve fraction

 The 1mm sieve fraction can be stored and processed later if time allows.
-This may be necessary when comparing results with the 1mm and above fraction of the Van Veen samples.
+This may be necessary when comparing results with the 1mm and above fractions of the Van Veen samples.

-4.2.5 Sub-sampling

 Due to the difficulty of handling the box core, sub-sampling would only be possible from the sieved material.
 Sub-sampling sieved, unprocessed material is invalid because the sieving process may start sorting the animals or stratifies the material.